intermine/im-docs/docs/about/get-involved.rst

 ``master``
     The current public release.
 External users should clone this branch and receive a stable, supported and well-documented application that works to all specifications.

-``release-candidate``
-    The next release candidate.
-Finished and tested features land here before being merged into ``master``.
-Identical to the master branch except for the time immediately before a release.
-Users should clone this branch for a preview of upcoming features.
-All code contributions to this branch are subject to review (see below), but this branch is still *pre-release*, and so the application may not meet all specifications, and documentation may be incomplete.

 ``dev``
     The working branch.
 Features are merged onto this branch for integration testing.
 Not guaranteed to be stable.